viplaw02/PayNews/README.md

 ## Environment Variables

+The application requires an `.env` file to store environment variables such as database connection, JWT secret, and the port number.
+Follow these steps:

+1. **Create an `.env` file in the root of your project directory.**
+2. Add the following environment variables to the `.env` file:

+    ```bash
+    DB_URL="mongodb://localhost:27017/Collage"
+    JWT_SECRET="your-jwt-secret"
+    PORT=3000
+    ```

+3. **Replace `your-jwt-secret`** with a secure secret key of your choice for JWT authentication.

+---

+## API Key Setup for NewsAPI

-You will need to create a **NewsAPI key** for the app to fetch news articles.
+You will also need a **NewsAPI key** to fetch news articles.
 Follow these steps:

 1. Go to [NewsAPI](https://newsapi.org/) and sign up.
 2. Create an API key.